-BUSINESS PLAN DEVELOPMENT 4CR
+4CR BUSINESS PLAN DEVELOPMENT

 Develop a restaurant concept from start to finish, including a hands-on look at how to develop a business plan to present to possible investors.
-Students will practice decisionmaking and problem-solving skills by creating and planning their own concept.
+Students will practice decisionmaking and problem-solving skills through creating and planning their own concept.

-BEVERAGE SERVICE MANAGEMENT 4CR
+BEVERAGE SERVICE MANAGEMENT

-Learn to successfully set up and manage a beverage service operation.
-Includes the history of bar service, beverage-making ingredients and processes, safety and sanitation in the bar.
+4CR Learn to set up and manage a beverage service operation successfully.
+Includes the history of bar service, beverage-making ingredients and processes, safety, and sanitation in the bar.

-HOSPITALITY LAW
+4CR HOSPITALITY LAW